-At the time of Bidding, the City of Bozeman, Building Inspection Division, has determined that this project does not require building permits as the work is considered Repair and Maintenance.
-However, an Electrical Permit is required.
+At the time of Bidding, the City of Bozeman, Building Inspection Division, has determined that this project does not require building permits of any kind as the work is considered Repair and Maintenance.
 Should the scope of the project change in the future, building permits may be required.
 Bidders are encouraged to contact the City of Bozeman, Building Inspection Division, for further information regarding permits.